jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

             )
         )

-  still green!
-The test has a problem, the timestamp is always the same, I want random timestamps
+  this test always uses the same timestamp, I want it to use random timestamps

 * I change the expectation to use `datetime.datetime.strptime`_